spring-projects/spring-guice/README.md

 * `SpringModule` treats all beans as singletons.

 * `SpringModule` binds all interfaces of a bean it can find.
-This will cause issues sooner rather than later (e.g. when 2 beans implement the same interface).
+This should work out OK, as long as those interfaces are not needed for injection (and if there is no `@Primary` bean).